sysfce2/python-webcolors/docs/index.rst

 webcolors |release|
 ===================

-This module provides utility functions for working with the color names and color value formats defined by the HTML and CSS specifications for use in documents on the web.
+``webcolors`` is a module for working with and converting between the various HTML/CSS color formats.

 Support is included for normalizing and converting between the following formats (RGB colorspace only; conversion to/from HSL can be handled by the